jjmchew/jjmchew.github.io/LS220/01-initialNotes.md

   - size of dataset
   - degree of order of the dataset
   - cost association with comparisons and swaps

+- overview of various sorting algorithms:
+  - bubble sort: compare and swap adjacent elements (builds right to left)
+    - performs well on nearly sorted arrays
+  - selection sort: look for smallest element and build sorted array from left to right
+    - generally performs fewer swaps than bubble sort, can be a good choice when cost of swapping is high
+  - insertion sort: pull out each element and shift them to the right if they are larger than the 'pulled' element
+    - for partially / nearly sorted arrays, can be better than merge or quick sort
+    - typically performs less comparisons than bubble sort - good if comparisons are costly in time/resources

 ### Bubble sort
 - algorithm